jnozzi/cocoadev.com/markdown/AcceptingScrollWheelWithoutBeingKey.md

 ----

 If you only want to catch these events when your application is frontmost, this should be possible to hack.
-Override General/NSApplication's -sendEvent: and have it send scroll events to your window when the cursor is over it (but not over a window in front of it), and I think everything will Just Work from there.
+Override NSApplication's -sendEvent: and have it send scroll events to your window when the cursor is over it (but not over a window in front of it), and I think everything will Just Work from there.